syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 ###Configuring Web.Config

 * You can expose services through the properties such as binding, contract and address etc. using an **endpoint**.
-In your application the service name is `WebApplication2.wcf.OlapChartService` where `OlapChartService` is the service class name and “**WebApplication2.wcf**" is the namespace name where service class appears.
+In your application the service name is `WebApplication2.wcf.OlapChartService` where `OlapChartService` is the service class name and “**WebApplication2.wcf**" is the name in the namespace, where the service class appears.
 The following are the properties that meet the appropriate endpoint.
-   1. **Contract:** This property indicates the contract of the endpoint is exposing.
-Here you are referring **IOlapChartService** contract and hence it is `WebApplication2.wcf.IOlapChartService`.
+   1. **Contract:** This property indicates the contract of the endpoint that is exposed.
+Here you are referring the **IOlapChartService** contract, hence it is `WebApplication2.wcf.IOlapChartService`.
-   2. **Binding:** In your application, you use **webHttpBinding** to post and receive the requests and responses between the client-end and the service.
+   2. **Binding:** In your application, you can use **webHttpBinding** to post and receive the requests and responses between the client-end and the service.
    3. **behaviorConfiguration:** This property contains the name of the behavior to be used in the endpoint. **endpointBehaviors** are illustrated as follows

 {% highlight xml %}